skai111/db48x/doc/commands/settings.md

 Maximum number of vertical pixels used to display an object with [Show](#show).

+## EditorWrapColumn

+Column at which the editor will start wrapping long lines of code.
+Wrapping occurs at the end of an object, not in the middle of it.

+## TabWidth

+Width of a tab in the editor, in pixels.

 # Compatibility

 Various settings control the compatibility of DB48X with various classes of HP calculators.